 And be sure to treat yourself to hot mulled wine and roasted chestnuts!

-The Saint-Germain Summer Craft Fair
+4. Enjoy the Saint-Germain Summer Craft Fair

 During the summer months, chalets return along Boul' Saint-Germain for a Summer Craft Fair.